 Schools

-The 10 Lights, Camera, Score! participating schools for 2026 will be announced soon and our community engagement team will be working with these schools to link them up to the Seeds of Hope show gardens to share ideas, knowledge, and practice.
+The 10 Lights, Camera, Score! participating schools for 2026 are Ash Green Primary, Beech Hill Primary, Calder Primary, Cliffe Hill Primary, Dean Field Primary, Cross Lane Primary, Holy Trinty Primary, Wainstalls School, North Halifax Grammar, and Calder High School.
+Our community engagement team will be working with these schools to link them up to the Seeds of Hope show gardens to share ideas, knowledge, and practice.

 We will be creating an educational resource with free workshops and ideas to download for wider schools’ participation.
 Check back soon to find out more.